gianniszark/algorithms/examination/README.md

 - **Problem Description** :

 You are in school and waiting in line to be examined for the algorithms lesson!
 There are N examiners and each examiner spends d[i] time examining each student.
-If you have the Kth place in the queue, compute the time you will finish the examination, as well as the number of your examiner.
+If you hold the Kth place in the queue, compute the time you will finish the examination, as well as the number of your examiner.